dengeist/accessible-modal-pattern/README.md

   1. `<div id="mainPage></div>`
   2. `<div id="modal" role="dialog"></div>`
   3. `<div id="modalOverlay"></div>`
-* When the modal dialog is displayed, an overlay is placed over top of the mainPage so it is
+* Places an overlay above the `mainPage` when the modal is open, so the `mainPage`is:
-  1. visually grayed out in order to indicate you cannot interact with what is behind the window
+  1. visually grayed out, to indicate that the user can't interact with what is behind the window
   2. not clickable with the mouse
-* When the modal dialog is displayed, the mainPage is marked with aria-hidden="true" to prevent screen readers from interacting with it once the modal dialog is open.
-Additionally, the mainPage gets an even listener for any time it or any of its children receive focus.
+* Marks the `mainPage` with `aria-hidden="true"` when the modal is open, to prevent screen readers from interacting with what is behind the modal.
+Additionally, the `mainPage` gets an event listener for any time it or any of its children receive focus.
 When they do receive focus, the user's focus is redirected to the modal window.
-* Keyboard access is limited to only interacting with the modal dialog once it is visible
+* Ensures the modal has proper keyboard navigability once it is open by:
+    1. "Trapping" the keyboard in the modal, preventing unwanted escape.
-  1. The tab key loops through all of the keyboard focusable items within the modal window
+    2. Looping the tab key through the keyboard-focusable items within the modal window by determining what is in the DOM when the tab key is pressed.
-  2. This is determined programmatically through the DOM each time the tab key is pressed so you do not have to create an explicit list of focusable items within the modal window to keep track of
-  3. The escape key is mapped to the function to close the modal window
+    3. Mapping the escape key to the function to close the modal window.
-  4. The enter key is mapped to the submit function of the modal window
+    4. Mapping the enter key to the submit function of the modal window.
-* The title of the modal dialog is identified through the aria-labelledby attribute.
+* Identifies the title of the modal dialog through the `aria-labelledby` attribute.
-* The beginning of the modal dialog is marked with an h1
+* Marks beginning of the modal with an `h1`.
-* There are offscreen instructions that describe the modal dialog and how to interact with it
+* Uses `aria-describedby` to provide offscreen instructions that describe the modal dialog and how to interact with it.
-  1. The instructions are attached through the aria-describedby attribute.
-  2. Only NVDA and ChromeVox automatically announce the aria-described by contents
+    * **Note:** Only NVDA and ChromeVox automatically announce the `aria-described` by contents
-* The contents of the modal are wrapped in role="document".
+* Wraps the contents of the modal in `role="document"`.
 This is to aid NVDA users so they can more easily browse the contents of the modal.
 NVDA previously added support for fully browsing the contents of the modal, but it requires the user to switch browsing modes in NVDA.
-Using role="document" automatically puts the user in the mode where they can fully browse the contents.
+Using `role="document"` automatically puts the user in the mode where they can fully browse the contents.
-  1. role="document" is optional and the modal window is still fully functional to all users even when this attribute is left off.
+  * **Note:** `role="document" `is optional and the modal window is still fully functional to all users even when this attribute is left off.

-* Configurations Tested
+## Configurations Tested as of Version 4.0
-  1. JAWS 16.0.1925 in IE 11.0.9600.18036 in Windows 8.1: Passed - although aria-describedby is not read automatically
+* JAWS 16.0.1925 in IE 11.0.9600.18036 in Windows 8.1: Passed - although aria-describedby is not read automatically
-  2. NVDA 2015.3 in Firefox 40.0.3 in Windows 8.1: Passed
+* NVDA 2015.3 in Firefox 40.0.3 in Windows 8.1: Passed
-  3. Window Eyes 9.2.1.0 in 11.0.9600.18036 in Windows 8.1: Passed - although the title of the modal window and the aria-describedby is not read automatically
+* Window Eyes 9.2.1.0 in 11.0.9600.18036 in Windows 8.1: Passed - although the title of the modal window and the aria-describedby is not read automatically
-  4. VoiceOver in Safari 8.0.8 (9537.71) in OS X 10.10.5: Passed - although aria-describedby is not read automatically
+* VoiceOver in Safari 8.0.8 (9537.71) in OS X 10.10.5: Passed - although aria-describedby is not read automatically
-  5. ChromeVox 45.0.2428.0 in Chrome 45.0.2454.101 in OS X 10.10.5: Passed
+* ChromeVox 45.0.2428.0 in Chrome 45.0.2454.101 in OS X 10.10.5: Passed
-  6. Orca 3.10.3 in Firefox 39.0 in Ubuntu 14.04: Partial Functionality - does not support aria-hidden and does not announce the aria-describedby
+* Orca 3.10.3 in Firefox 39.0 in Ubuntu 14.04: Partial Functionality - does not support aria-hidden and does not announce the aria-describedby